stengergilles/my-template/README.md

 ### Application Main Rendering

+The rendering of the main user interface is handled by the `renderImGui()` function.
+The template provides two ways to implement this function:

+1.  **Default Implementation:** A default `renderImGui()` is defined within `include/application.h`.
+This implementation serves as a placeholder and can be used for basic applications or as a starting point.

-The `src/app/app_main.cpp` file is designed to contain the custom rendering logic for your application's main frame.
-If this file exists, the `USE_EXTERNAL_RENDER_IMGUI` preprocessor definition is enabled during compilation, directing the `Application` class to use the `renderImGui()` implementation provided in `app_main.cpp`.
+2.  **External Implementation:** To provide a custom implementation, create a file named `app_main.cpp` in the `src/app/` directory.
+If this file exists, the `USE_EXTERNAL_RENDER_IMGUI` preprocessor definition is automatically enabled by CMake.
+This directs the `Application` class to use the `renderImGui()` function from `app_main.cpp`, overriding the default implementation.

-If `src/app/app_main.cpp` is not present, a default `renderImGui()` implementation, defined internally within `include/application.h`, will be used instead.
-This ensures a basic functional application is available even without custom rendering code.
+This setup allows you to keep your application-specific rendering logic separate from the core application structure.

 ## Getting Started